WazzaJB/expo/docs/pages/versions/unversioned/sdk/audio.md

 - `recordingInstance.getURI()`

   Gets the local URI of the `Recording`.
 Note that this will only succeed once the `Recording` is prepared to record.
+On web, this will not return the URI until the recording is finished.

   #### Returns

-  A `string` with the local URI of the `Recording`, or `null` if the `Recording` is not prepared to record.
+  A `string` with the local URI of the `Recording`, or `null` if the `Recording` is not prepared to record (or, on Web, if the recording has not finished).

 - `recordingInstance.createNewLoadedSoundAsync()`